 Condition Reports and Rental Bonds

-Once your tenant pays the rental bond, you the owner, must prepare a condition report that denotes the general condition of your property including fittings and fixtures.
-The report tends to be quite a lengthy document because it provides a detailed, room-by-room breakdown of your property’s condition at that time.
+Rental Condition Reports provide a detailed, room-by-room breakdown of your property’s condition at the beginning of your tenant’s lease.
 Ensure that your condition report has two columns for each room, one for your observations and the other for your tenant’s.

 Once your tenant vacates your property at the end of their lease, you’ll be able to identify general wear and tear, and/or any significant damage the tenant has caused.
-The condition report is important because it can be used as evidence if there is a dispute about who should pay for cleaning or damage repairs.
+The Rental Condition Report is important because it can be used as evidence if there is a dispute about who should pay for cleaning or damage repairs.

-There are various condition report forms available for you to download and use.
+There are various rental property condition report templates available for you to download and use.
 However, requirements may differ slightly from state to state, so ensure you are using the right form – a quick Google search for your state’s condition report will get you on the right track.

 Usually, the process of using a condition report will involve the following steps:

-- Complete the landlord/agent section of the form
+- Complete the landlord/agent section of the Property Condition Report Form

 - Sign and date the form